Balwant223/WickedBot/README.md

 - Clone project and move to project root directory.
 - Activate python environment .
-- Update your pip to latest version .
+- Update your pip to latest version otherwise installing requirements will give you error.
+- Upgrade pip by running ```pip install --upgrade pip``` .
 - Then run ```pip install -r requirments.txt``` .
 - Install and setup postgresql and create Role and Database .
 - Then add Database configuration at settings.py of WickedBot directory .